ABDELLANI-Youcef/Ruby_scraper/README.md

 In order to run, you need to install RUBY in your computer.
 For windows you can go to [Ruby installer](https://rubyinstaller.org/) and for MAC and LINUX you can go to [Ruby official site](https://www.ruby-lang.org/en/downloads/) for intructions on how to intall it.
 Then you can clone the project by typing ```git clone https://github.com/ABDELLANI-Youcef/ruby_scraper```

+You should have the bundler 1.17.2 installed.
+In order to install it you should run 'gem install bundler:1.17.2' then 'bundle install'

 ### Run the application
 Type ```./bin/main.rb``` in the root file of the project.